akiomiyao/tif/README.md

 Before run tif.pl, download fastq file in target/read directory.

-Result will be saved to tif.result file in the target directory.
+Result will be saved to result.head_sequence.tail_sequence file in the target directory.

 The tif.pl is easy to use and has high sensitivity rather than old programs.